chung-coder/50-Projects-in-50-Days/README.md

 # 50 Projects In 50 Days - HTML, CSS & JavaScript

-These projects is from a online course called "50 Projects In 50 Days - HTML, CSS & JavaScript" in udemy.
+These projects is from a online course called "50 Projects In 50 Days - HTML, CSS & JavaScript" in udemy.<br>

-This course includes 50 mini projects in HTML, CSS & JavaScript that relate to the DOM (Document Object Model).
+This course includes 50 mini projects in HTML, CSS & JavaScript that relate to the DOM (Document Object Model).<br>

-Here is a list of what I create in this course:
+Here is a list of what I create in this course:<br>

 | #   | Project        | Demo |
 | --- | -------        | ---- |